geekcampsg/conference-playbook/README.md

 ##### Preparation

-Emcees should make preparations for themselves.
-Their own material can come in any form, like slides, notes or cards.
-- If using slides, they should verify that they have a space to locate their laptop or a monitor to present from.
-Also preferably use their own laptop.

-Important things to prepare:
-- Pronunciation of speaker names
 - Speaker introduction
+  - Correct pronunciation of speaker names
 - Talk introduction
 - If necessary: Talk and speaker introduction slide to show the audience.
 Work with the designer.

+Emcees should make preparations for themselves.
+Their own material can come in any form, like slides, notes or cards.
+[BYOD](https://en.wikipedia.org/wiki/Bring_your_own_device).
+Verify that there is space to locate your laptop (or in some venues an additional screen).

 #### On the day